 Before we continue on to filtering the data, let us take a quick look at some of the ways to represent the data.
-The most common parameters for representing data are located in the Display group of the properties panel.
+The most common parameters for representing data are located in a pair of toolbars.
+(They can also be found in the Display group of the properties panel.)